wenlzhang/obsidian-task-marker/docs/Setting.md

 # How to configure

-For most of the commands, one can use hotkeys to trigger them:
+Task Marker commands can be assigned with hotkeys:

 - Go to `Settings > Hotkeys` and search for "task marker"
     - Assign hotkeys for the desired commands
 - Go to note editor, use `Command/Ctrl + P` and search for "task marker"
     - Select the desired commands and see the corresponding hotkeys

+Task Marker commands can also be accessed through right-click context menu, if the they are enabled in the section "Marking tasks using menus" of settings.

+Task Marker uses [moment.js](https://momentjs.com/docs/#/displaying/format/) to format the date and time to be appended.
+In addition, **square brackets** are needed to surround the content that is not part of the format string.

+- For example, if `[completion::2023-01-01]` is the desired text to be appended, then `[[completion::]YYYY-MM-DD[]]` needs to be configured in settings.

-## Creating tasks
+## Create tasks

 - **Append text to created task**
     - Examples:
         - `[📝 ]YYYY-MM-DD` results in `📝 2023-01-01`.
         - `[[created::]YYYY-MM-DD[]]` results in `[created::2023-01-01]`.
-    - Notes:
-        - Use [moment.js date format](https://momentjs.com/docs/#/displaying/format/) to format date and time to be appended.
-        - Use square brackets to surround content that is not part of the format string.

-## Completing tasks
+## Complete tasks

 - **Append text to completed task**
     - Examples:
         - `[✅ ]YYYY-MM-DD` results in `✅ 2023-01-01`.
         - `[[completion::]YYYY-MM-DD[]]` results in `[completion::2023-01-01]`.

-## Marking tasks
+## Mark tasks

 - **Additional task statuses**
     - Examples: